-As a lover of nature and hikes; since I have moved to Melbourne I have been scouting day hikes in Melbourne.
+As a lover of nature and hikes; since I moved to Melbourne, Victoria Australia I have been scouting day hikes in Melbourne.
 If you are on the same page and looking for some reliable and updated information on day hikes in Melbourne, read on.

 Below are the first 3 walks/hikes that can be done via tram/public transport, the next 7 can be easily done around the city and then the rest requires private transport.
-Most of the tracks listed in this article are well graded and easy hikes in victoria, if occasionally muddy.
+Most of the hikes listed in this article are well graded and easy to moderate hikes in Melbourne, Victoria, if occasionally muddy or snowy in winter.
 Intersecting forest trails can be a bit of a maze in places, make sure you know where you’re going!
 I am also giving you some tips so make sure to read all the way through.

 Now without further ado, let’s begin